-Organising and planning every detail myself, right down to the aisle runner and the colour of the candles.
+I organised and planned every detail myself, right down to the aisle runner and the colour of the candles.
 It was our perfect day, just how we wanted it.

 Just as quickly as the day came around it was gone and the dreaded wedding blues hit hard.
-My large planner full of my ideas, spreadsheets and designs had been filed away and I now didn’t have anything to organise and boy did I love to plan.
+My large planner full of my ideas, spreadsheets and designs had been filed away.
+I now didn’t have anything to organise and boy did I love to plan…

-Writing lists for everything, from a day out to the to do list and when I was planning our wedding I was in list heaven!
-But not only that I found I was really passionate about the logistics of the wedding.
-How they worked and bringing my colour theme together throughout the day, whilst also keeping the guests entertained.
+Me, I write lists for everything, from a day out, a to do list, to my dreams and goals list.
+When I was planning our wedding I was in list and spreadsheet heaven!
+But not only that, I found I was really passionate about the logistics of the wedding.
+How they worked, bringing colour themes together throughout the day and keeping the guests entertained.

-Working at the time, designing estate agent and having dipped my toe into wedding and party stationery for friends and family I realised the wedding and party industry was something I got really excited about.
+Working at the time, in the graphic design industry, designing estate agent brochures, having dipped my toe into wedding and party stationery for friends and family, I realised the wedding and party industry was something I got really excited about.

-Then I was asked to organise my mum’s surprise 50th Birthday and throughout the planning process I just knew this is what I wanted to do as a future career.
+Then I was asked to organise my mum’s surprise 50th Birthday.
+Throughout the planning process I just knew this is what I wanted to do as a future career.
 I felt it was something I was really good at and passionate about.
-I was back in my happy place of list writing, felt comfortable ringing suppliers to hire, I was calm and enjoyed being everyone’s point of contact.
+There I was back in my happy place of list writing and I felt comfortable ringing suppliers to hire.
+Throughout the whole process I was calm and enjoyed being everyone’s point of contact.

-So I went ahead and successfully completed my QC Career School Wedding and Event planning course.
-I loved every bit of it, it didn’t feel like learning.
-I then helped plan my friends’ weddings and parties; any chance I got to get some more experience and meanwhile Ella Bella (named after my first born) was launched.
+So I went ahead and successfully completed my QC Career School Wedding and Event planning course and loved every bit of it.
+It didn’t feel like learning!
+I then helped plan my friends’ weddings and parties; any chance I got to get some more experience and meanwhile Ella Bella Weddings and Events was being made ready to launch.

-I knew my niche quite quickly, as with every wedding I was working on a common theme materialised.
-I wanted the couple to have fun and make the day theirs and be just what they wanted with their personalities shining through.
+Shortly after Ella Bella Weddings and Events was launched.
+I knew my niche as with every wedding I was working on a common theme materialised.
+I wanted the couple to have fun, for the day to be different, unconventional if you like.
+To make the day theirs and be just what they want, with their unique personalities shining through.